The Luxurious and Budget Friendly Hostels of Europe

 Hostels of Europe – Ultra Modern, Luxurious and Budget Friendly !

-As many of you might be knowing, I recently did a 2-week Euro Trip that too under 370 USD, and all this wouldn’t have been possible, had I stayed in hotels instead of hostels.
+As many of you might be knowing, I did a 2-week Euro Trip that too under 370 USD, back in Jan 2018 and all this wouldn’t have been possible, had I stayed in hotels instead of hostels.
 Usually hostels are preferred, as they are the cheapest mode of accommodation available, but what surprised me was, that all the hostels I stayed in, were at par with any modern luxury hotels, with all the modern amenities, one could look for in a hotel.

 So, the next time, you plan of booking a Euro Trip, make sure to check out these 4 ultra-modern luxurious yet budget friendly hostels of Europe.